 Mr. Bryan U. Yap has been the President and COO of the Company since 2003 and of Manila Mining Corporation since 2011.
-He is also the President of Kalayaan Copper-Gold Resources, Inc.; Lepanto Investment and Development Corporation (LIDC); Shipside, Inc.; Diamond Drilling Corporation of the Philippines and Diamant Manufacturing and Trading Corporation (DMTC).
-He is also a director and Vice Chairman of Far Southeast Gold Resources, Inc.
+He is also the President of Kalayaan Copper-Gold Resources, Inc.; Lepanto Investment and Development Corporation (LIDC); Shipside, Inc.; and Diamond Drilling Corporation of the Philippines.
+He is also a director and Vice Chairman of Far Southeast Gold Resources, Inc. and a member of the Board of Trustees of the Chamber of Mines of the Philippines since April 15, 2009.